 Dr. Victor Velasco Herrera at Mexico's UNAM has publicly urged NASA to delay: "Given how active the Sun is right now, our forecasts suggest that delaying the launch until the end of 2026 may be a much safer decision."

 NASA has not wavered.
 The agency says its real-time monitoring network — spanning sun-orbiting satellites, ground stations, and even the Perseverance rover on Mars — gives mission controllers enough warning to protect the crew.
+The four astronauts entered quarantine on March 18 and remain on schedule.

 2026: A Year of Escalating Solar Violence